macleginn/common-lines-finder/README.md

 ~ $ java RecurringLinesFinder [path to the texts directory here]
 ```

-The results are printed to the report.txt file, which is updated online.
+The results are printed to the report.txt file, which is updated on-line.
 The same algorithm (except the concurrency element) implemented in Python 3 took several days — and not 66 seconds — to process a directory with 600-odd files so I took a precaution to be able to obtain some results ASAP.
 It turned out that this was unnecessary.